deislabs/deislabs.io/content/posts/akri-a-year-later.md

 ## What’s happening in the Sandbox?
 We are very excited to announce that Akri was accepted into the CNCF as a [Sandbox project](https://www.cncf.io/sandbox-projects/)!
 This shows that Akri solves a unique problem and does it all in a cloud native way.
 With the acceptance comes support and promotion by the CNCF.
 Akri will soon be moved from Deis Labs to its new home under the [project-akri](https://github.com/project-akri) organization on GitHub.
 Thank you to everyone who helped get Akri to this milestone!

+Want to learn more about what's next for Akri and how to get involved?
+Join our next community call on November 2nd or jump into the conversation now on Slack!